 Another difference between commodities trading and forex trading is the ability to conduct business whenever and wherever a trader wishes.
 In forex trading, the market is open 24/7 since the United States, European, and Asian markets all have different closing times.
+For this reason the forex market is known as over-the-country (OTC), trading can happen at all hours as there as the forex market has no central location.
+Trading instead, takes place through a global network of banks.
 Thus, immediate transactions can be made based on breaking news or any other events that may be happening at anytime around the world.
 However, commodities trading is conducted only during certain market hours, which makes instant trade executions unlikely in most circumstances.

 A Liquid Market